Constantine II of Scotland: Britain and Ireland at the end of the 9th century

 In 899 Alfred the Great, king of Wessex, died leaving his son Edward the Elder as ruler of England south of the River Thames and his daughter Æthelflæd and son-in-law Æthelred ruling the western, English part of Mercia.
 The situation in the Danish kingdoms of eastern England is less clear.
 King Eohric was probably ruling in East Anglia, but no dates can reliably be assigned to the successors of Guthfrith of York in Northumbria.
-It is known that Guthfrith was succeeded by Sigurd and Cnut, although whether these men ruled jointly or one after the other is uncertain.
+It is known that Guthfrith was succeeded by Siefredus and Cnut, although whether these men ruled jointly or one after the other is uncertain.
 Northumbria may have been divided by this time between the Viking kings in York and the local rulers, perhaps represented by Eadulf, based at Bamburgh who controlled the lands from the River Tyne or River Tees to the Forth in the north.

 In Ireland, Flann Sinna, married to Constantine's aunt Máel Muire, was dominant.
-The years around 900 represented a period of weakness among the Vikings and Norse-Gaels of Dublin.
+The years around 900 represented a period of weakness among the Vikings and Norse–Gaels of Dublin.
 They are reported to have been divided between two rival leaders.
 In 894 one group left Dublin, perhaps settling on the Irish Sea coast of Britain between the River Mersey and the Firth of Clyde.
 The remaining Dubliners were expelled in 902 by Flann Sinna's son-in-law Cerball mac Muirecáin, and soon afterwards appeared in western and northern Britain.

-To the southwest of Constantine's lands lay the kingdom of Strathclyde.
-This extended north into the Lennox, east to the River Forth, and south into the Southern Uplands.
+To the southwest of Constantine's lands lay the Kingdom of Strathclyde.
+This extended north into The Lennox, east to the River Forth, and south into the Southern Uplands.
 In 900 it was probably ruled by King Dyfnwal.

 The situation of the Gaelic kingdoms of Dál Riata in western Scotland is uncertain.
 No kings are known by name after Áed mac Boanta.
 The Frankish Annales Bertiniani may record the conquest of the Inner Hebrides, the seaward part of Dál Riata, by Northmen in 849.
 In addition to these, the arrival of new groups of Vikings from northern and western Europe was still commonplace.
 Whether there were Viking or Norse-Gael kingdoms in the Western Isles or the Northern Isles at this time is debated.